-Tai Chi Beats ‘Routine Care’ and even Drugs for Reducing Blood Pressure
+Tai Chi Beats Conventional Treatments for Blood Pressure

 Tai Chi significantly lowers hypertension, and even may reduce blood pressure greater than medication – finds a team of university researchers after an analysis of multiple clinical trials.